RJuall/haskell-for-everyone/README.md

 | /server/src | Server source | TypeScript source code |
 | /web | Web | Website files

+## Testing

+While testing, any files created with the naming structure `*_test.hs` in the repository will be ignored by git.

 ## Setup & Installation

 #### Install Node.js (runtime + package manager)